kellychhe/kellychhe/README.md

 </div>
 I am a Boston based software engineer at Resilient Coders; committed to making meaningful change through tech; with a background in Biotech Manufacturing and math.

+See <a href = "https://kelly-chhe.netlify.app/">my website</a> for more information.

 <!---
 kellychhe/kellychhe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.